 Businesses issuing invoices on behalf of a third party will fall under the scope of e-invoicing.
-Processes for e-invoicing will apply to all VAT-taxable goods and services whether at standard rate or at zero rate.
+Processes for e-invoicing will apply to all VAT-taxable goods and services whether at a standard rate or at zero rate.
 It is also important to note that e-invoices are required to be issued in Arabic.
 Your company is permitted to issue invoices in other languages provided that the Arabic e-invoice requirement is fulfilled.

-|1||4 December 2020||Businesses are required to store their invoices electronically.|
+|1||4 December 2020||Businesses required to store their invoices electronically.|

-|2||1 January 2023||Businesses need to integrate their systems of invoicing with Zakat, Tax and Customs Authority (ZAKAT) and will be required to upload their invoices on the portal.|
+|2||1 January 2023||Businesses need to integrate their systems of invoicing with Zakat, Tax and Customs Authority (ZAKAT) and should upload their invoices on the portal.|

 An electronic invoice is issued for most B2B and B2G transactions.
 This type of document is used for claiming input VAT deduction by consumers.
-Standard e-invoices are shared by the companies to the consumers in an agreed format.
+Standard e-invoices are shared by the companies with the consumers in an agreed format.
 The standard e-invoice is then issued to the buyers after being cryptographically stamped and cleared by ZATCA in the future (integration with the ZATCA portal is applicable after the implementation of the integration phase starting from January 2023).

-During the generation phase, it is sufficient for individuals that are subject to the e-invoicing regulation to share the simplified invoices with customers and require no further action afterwards.
+During the generation phase, it is sufficient for individuals that are subject to the e-invoicing regulation to share the simplified invoices with customers and require no further action afterward.
 In the integration phase, simplified e-invoices need to be reported to the authority within 24 hours of issuance.

 The credit/debit note types follow the type of invoice that they are issued for e.g., a standard electronic note is issued for a standard e-invoice and a simplified electronic note is issued for a simplified e-invoice.